nrw-digital/week-notes/en/updates/_posts/2023-01-20-week-notes.md

 ## Some other stuff we’re doing

-+ Lucinda added some headings and reordered the [research and reports landing page](https://naturalresources.wales/evidence-and-data/research-and-reports/?lang=en) making it easier to use
++ Lucinda added some headings and reordered the [research and reports landing page](https://naturalresources.wales/evidence-and-data/research-and-reports/?lang=en) to make it easier to use

 + Sam noticed lots of people were contacting us to cancel their flood details so she added a link to the [general enquiries page](https://naturalresources.wales/about-us/contact-us/general-enquiries/?lang=en)